Canon D30 vs Sony A6000

 One feature that is present on the D30, but is missing on the A6000 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The D30 writes its imaging data to Compact Flash cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D30 and the A6000 have been discontinued, but can regularly be found used on eBay.
 The D30 was replaced by the Canon D60, while the A6000 was followed by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.